joinpursuit/8-0-quiz-questions-project/questions/loops.md

 # Loops
 **Q:** What are the iteration structures in javascript and give an example for each?

-> Loops are used in programming to execution a set of instructions repeatedly until some condition/s are met. let you  want to print "Hello World" 10 times.
+> Loops are used in programming to execution a set of instructions repeatedly until some condition is met. let say you  want to print "Hello World" 10 times.
 You can do this using the example below
 ```js
 console.log("Hello World\n");
 console.log("Hello World\n");